BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ### Payment link

 Payment links use a BIP21 [URI]({{ "/guide/how-it-works/payment-request-formats/#uniform-resource-identifier-uris-schemes" | relative_url }}) `bitcoin:` which makes these readable by other bitcoin applications.
-These can be included as part of a button or hypertext link.
+These can be included as part of a button or hyperlink.

 <div class="image-slide-gallery">